springockito/springockito/README.md

 ### Spying

-Sometimes You are in need of plugin into the established application context to check some action happened on some beans under certain conditions, but you don't want bother recording the actual behavior of beans.
+Sometimes you are in need of plugin into the established application context to check some action happened on some beans under certain conditions, but you don't want bother recording the actual behavior of beans.
 Here the spying comes in handy:

 Having definition: